 - New build A valid electrical test certificate will be a pre-requisite of the handover process and is to be provided to BCHG prior to completion for review and amendment/retesting as required.
-The first inspection following installation will be carried out within 5 years of the date of the installation certificate. - Acquisitions A valid electrical test certificate will be a pre-requisite of the acceptance of the property for purchase/transfer - Rewires First inspection carried out within 5 years of the date of the installation certificate. - 5 Yearly General needs stock and communal areas to be inspected every five years, or at a change of occupancy (Voids and Mutual Exchanges). - Annually Laundry rooms and commercial kitchens will be inspected, and a certificate issued. - Annually Electric vehicle charging points in communal areas and offices - Upgrade/Risk event Following any major upgrade works or event where electrical installations are affected.
+The first inspection following installation will be carried out within 5 years of the date of the installation certificate. - Acquisitions A valid electrical test certificate will be a pre-requisite of the acceptance of the property for purchase/transfer - Rewires First inspection carried out within 5 years of the date of the installation certificate. - 5 Yearly General needs stock and communal areas to be inspected every five years, or at a change of occupancy (Voids and Mutual Exchanges). - Annually Laundry rooms and commercial kitchens will be visually inspected, and a DVCR certificate issued.
+Full EICR reports will then be undertaken every 5 years. - Annually Electric vehicle charging points in communal areas and offices - Upgrade/Risk event Following any major upgrade works or event where electrical installations are affected.